 Stage 3: Stage 3 can be considered as the gastrointestinal stage of the virus: in other words, symptoms begin to develop in the stomach and intestines, which are necessary for proper digestion.
 The virus entering our gastrointestinal tract leave the sufferer feeling further chest pains and a stronger loss of appetite, even to the point of vomiting.
 Along with the previously mentioned symptoms, other symptoms include diarrhea and more difficult digestion.

 Stage 4: At this point, the muscles in the body have adjusted to the virus and so muscle pain should subside.
 However, headache, sore throat, hoarseness, and the other mentioned symptoms still linger, which is quite fatal.
-Also at this stage, the sufferer begin to feel fatigue and confused, which can lead to nausea and, in worse cases, death.
-Other symptoms include worse chest pains and caughing.
+Also at this stage, the sufferer will begin to feel fatigue and confusion, which can lead to nausea and, in worse cases, death.
+Other symptoms include chest pains and coughing.

 Stage 5: The symptoms in this stage are the same as in Stage 4, but, as expected, these symptoms worsen.
 According to an interview conducted by the American Society for Microbiology (ASM), a former victim of coronavirus said it was “the worst pain ever experienced”.
 It is also at this stage where most people, especially elders and people in lower income communities, began to pass on.
 However, there is still one more stage to endure…

 Stage 6: The final stage of coronavirus is also referred to as the abdomial stage.
 At this point, the virus has infected the entire body and now begins entering the abdomen.
 This can lead to more stomach pains, difficulty breathing, sore throat, headache, loss of appetite, fatigue, diarrhea, and respiratory illness.
-Therefore, not only is coronavirus fatal, but it can lead to other illnesses as well.
+What this means is that, not only is coronavirus fatal, but it can lead to other illnesses as well.
 It normally takes about 2 to 3 weeks for coronavirus to finally subside.